populationgenomics/talos/README.md

 ### Input Data

 A range of stub files have been provided to demonstrate each workflow.
-This includes a trio of individual VCFs as a tiny example.
+This includes a trio of individual VCFs, and a corresponding pedigree as a toy example.
 In addition to these stub files you'll need some larger files which are not economical to store in this repository.
 For the annotation workflow:

 1. A reference genome matching your input data, in FASTA format
 2. An echtvar reference file - we have a pre-generated file we are able to share, please get in touch